5 Creative Ideas to Engage Your Nonprofit Website Visitors

 At the same time, respect your clients/community by not undermining them when you use terms like at-risk youth or underserved communities.
 They are people, after all.

-Share your success and challenges
+Share your successes and challenges

 Highlight some of your accomplishments, but you can share challenges, too.
+Show how you plan to continue your work with your donor’s help.

-Personalization is a must
+Personalization is crucial

 Don’t send everyone the same appeal.
 Try to send different letters to current donors, monthly donors, lapsed donors, people on your mailing list who haven’t donated yet, event attendees, volunteers, and friends of board members.